-TCs are selected from members of the Brown teaching community who have earned Certificate I and have a demonstrated commitment to teaching and constructive pedagogical exchange.
-Some TCs may have also completed the Center’s Certificate II and/or III Programs.
-See the Certificate IV Program page of our website for more information or to register for the Teaching Consultant Program.
+TCs are selected from members of the Brown teaching community who have earned The Sheridan Teaching Seminar--Reflective Teaching Certificate and have a demonstrated commitment to teaching and constructive pedagogical exchange.
+Some TCs may have also completed other Certificate Programs.
+See the Teaching Consultant Program page of our website for more information or to register.

 Through the Teaching Consultants Invited Speaker Program, each year the Teaching Consultants have an opportunity to invite an inspiring professor to Brown to give a lecture and share insights from his or her own pedagogical practice.